 Dilshad Jaff, MD, MPH

-Dr. Dilshad Jaff is the Gillings Humanitarian Fellow as well as an adjunct assistant professor in the Department of Maternal and Child Health.
+Dr. Dilshad Jaff is the Gillings Humanitarian Fellow as well as an adjunct associate professor in the Department of Maternal and Child Health.
 He holds a Master of Public Health degree from the Gillings School.

 Dr. Jaff has more than 20 years' experience in complex humanitarian crises in conflict zones in the Middle East, largely working with the International Committee of the Red Cross.
 He has experience in designing, implementing, supervising, and monitoring health projects and programs during and after complex humanitarian emergencies.
 In addition to his formal studies in medicine and public health, he has studied medical microbiology and has considerable training in conflict resolution.